vasigiurgi/cv-duplicate-detection-mdpi/README.md

-# cv-duplicate-detection-mdpi
+# Assessment Project - `cv-duplicate-detection-mdpi`
+---

 ## 1. Introduction
 This repository implements a solution to **detect and analyze near-duplicate images** using a mix of computer vision, deep embeddings and forensic analysis.
-It targets a dataset with one or more near-duplicates images.
+It applies to a dataset where at least one near-duplicates image occurs.

 Table of Contents:
 - [1.
 Dependencies and installation](#1-dependencies-and-installation)